 The quality of candidates will always vary by agency.
 You can potentially save money with some lower-priced agencies, but those gains are lost if the agency turns out to be disorganized, or worse, dishonest.
 It all comes down to how well they vet their candidates, handle their credentialing, and support your MSO on credentialing.

-When the locums agency does their job, the credentialing process can be quite smooth.
+When the agency does their job, the credentialing process for locum tenens can be quite smooth.
 Just remember to keep your communication channels open so that you can identify obstacles and keep things moving in a positive direction.
 A good agency can be a powerful partner throughout the process, saving you time, money, and headaches.